tzqu/tzqu.github.io/_pages/about.md

 Miscellaneous
 ------
-I really enjoy playing [chess](https://en.wikipedia.org/wiki/Chess) in my spare time, and if you are interested in chess, you can find me at chess[dot]com and search for my username tzqu.
+I enjoy playing [chess](https://en.wikipedia.org/wiki/Chess) in my spare time.
+If you are also interested in chess, you can find me at chess[dot]com and search my username "tzqu".
 My Blitz and Rapid ratings are both over 1900.

 Contact Information
 -----